w3c/secure-payment-confirmation/scope.md

 ### General

 * It must be possible to determine programmatically whether a browser supports SPC.
-* Many authentication protocols include a source of randomness to ensure freshness.
-How does SPC support that (e.g., as input data?)?
-It may not always come from the RP.
 * It should be possible to trigger SPC from an iframe.
 * It should be possible to trigger SPC from a payment app (PH API).
 * The API should support different sources of preferences: